aboutcode-org/scancode.io/docs/user-interface.rst

 User Interface
 ==============

-As you may have noticed reading through the documentation, the focus is mainly on installing, running, and using ScanCode.io through the command line.
-However, this is not the only way to interact with ScanCode.io, especially when creating and managing projects.
-For some tasks, viewing a visual representation of given scan results is preferable to textual output files, especially for users who are more comfortable using a user interface.

 As mentioned in the installation guide, ScanCode.io offers a web application to create and manage your projects from a browser.
 You’ll get access to this visual interface when you successfully install ScanCode.io locally.